Tumor Treating Fields (TTFields) Treatment

 - Other side effects caused by combination chemotherapy treatment

-The transducer pads placed on the chest for TTFields treatment have a gel coating (like EKGs’ hydrogel) that causes an allergic reaction in some patients.
+The transducer pads placed on the chest for TTFields treatment have a gel coating (like EKGs’ hydrogel) that causes an allergic reaction in some veteran patients.
 The coating is a conductive hydrogel and must remain in contact with the body for most of the day throughout treatment.
 Those who are allergic to the hydrogel may not be candidates for TTFields cancer therapies.

 The transducer arrays do not produce heat and, as a result, won’t cause burns when left on the skin for hours.